HMS Swift (1907): Design

 Fisher put his specification to the Director of Naval Construction (DNC) in October 1904 (320 ft, 900 tons, 36 kn).
 The DNC replied that it was not strong enough.
 In 1905 a revised design for 33.5 kn from 19,000 shp on a 1,400 t hull was pushed through followed by one for 36 knots on 1,350 tons from 29,000 shp.

 Given only four weeks to produce their tender, the major shipyards - Cammell Laird, Thornycrofts, Fairfields, John Brown and Armstrong Whitworth - put forward designs.
 There were problems meeting the requirements and the high cost of the designs (for example, Armstrong's design was priced at £284,000, compared to £139,881 for HMS Afridi, a destroyer of the 1905 Tribal class).
 A final design was not agreed until mid-December 1905; Cammell Laird only taking the order on their proviso that amendments would be needed.
 The vessel was 340 ft, 1,680 tons, armed with four Mark VIII 4-inch guns and two 18 in torpedo tubes, and 30,000 shp oil-fired Parsons steam turbines with four shafts.
 The vessel was priced at £236,000 and given the building name Flying Scud (changed to Swift in April 1906).
 Work started in December 1906 and she was launched on 7 December 1907.

 In the initial contract the Admiralty included an offer of £18,000 for every knot more than 36 knots.
 In trials over a measured mile at Skelmorlie in March 1909 she suffered a number of mechanical failures and never managed better than 35.099 knots, at a shocking fuel consumption of 27.5 tons/hour out of a total stock of only 180 tons.
 Later trials, up to September 1909, used 26 different propeller designs in an attempt to reach the required speed.
 The Admiralty finally accepted her as she was for £236,764 with £44,240 in penalties for the failure to reach contracted speed and late delivery.
 After arguments from the builder as to the difficulty of the task the penalties were reduced to £5,000.
 Reports to the press at the time claimed Swift could reach 38 knots.

 Despite being the prototype for her class, no other leaders were built before the outbreak of war in 1914.
 Her weak armament, and high cost caused Arthur Wilson to note "I do not think we require any repetition of Swift in the immediate future."
-Naval historian Anthony Preston has for this reason given a sharp criticism of the ship, describing it as a 'very expensive and disappointing outcome'.
+Naval historian Antony Preston has for this reason given a sharp criticism of the ship, describing it as a 'very expensive and disappointing outcome'.